CHANGE, whether it is by death or illness. Also, the process applies to any sudden change – loss of employment or move of home.

 I owe this very insighful illustration to Trevor Griffiths and Nightingale Conant who published an Home Study Programme called Emotional Logic.
 My apologies for the loss of data arising from the oversized original.
 If it helps to make good, please note:

 TOP PINK (far left) says the ‘start’ of change seeks us to RECOGNISE LOSS.
 The OK side of this reaction is to stop us in our tracks and provide time to take it all in.

 TOP YELLOW (middle) says one of our first reactions is TO PREVENT LOSS.
-PLainly, this is not always possible, but, say, in a house move it can lead us to get ‘cold feet’.
+Plainly, this is not always possible, but, say, in a house move it can lead us to get ‘cold feet’.
 Then we need something to energise us and get things going again.

 Can you notice how you moved back and forth between the ‘stages’ as summarised?
 What helped and hindered you going on that ‘scenic route’ to a ‘new normal’?